BeanStalk-BBD/BeanStalk/README.md

-# TO INSTALL THE PACKAGE FOR LINUX
+# TO INSTALL THE PACKAGE FOR LINUX/WSL

 Download the package from github: